Let’s make our nature laws worth the paper they’re written on

 You can use the same letter or email for each of them by simply personalising the name:

-Minister for UK Negotiations on Scotland’s Place in Europe The Scottish Government St. Andrew's House Regent Road Edinburgh EH1 3DG
+For the attention of Michael Russell MSP, Minister for UK Negotiations on Scotland’s Place in Europe The Scottish Government St. Andrew's House Regent Road Edinburgh EH1 3DG

 Encourage them to continue working with the UK and devolved governments to address the governance gap and set out proposals for a set of joint or coordinated institutions capable of holding all four government to account on their environmental obligations and commitments.